 Article V Response to Congressional Rotation Initiatives

-The Article V process provides the formal constitutional mechanism through which eligibility rules for federal offices may be altered.
-Unlike the decentralized state-level mechanisms that characterized the early phase of the congressional rotation reform movement, the Article V pathway requires coordinated institutional action at the national level.
+Article V provides the formal constitutional mechanism through which eligibility rules for federal offices are altered.
+Unlike earlier state-level approaches, this pathway operates at the national level and requires coordinated institutional action.

 Position in the Institutional Response Sequence